TestBuc01/Quality-Assurance/README1.2.md

       > TASK: Summary -> 'Choose your team' icon teams Description -> Display teams icons in two columns of 8 teams.

+# USER STORY #SHAREYOURMOMENT PAGE

+> As a client, I want 4 pages, where users can they can create their personalized picture, respecting every step.

+      > TASK: Summary -> 'Share your moment' elements
+              Description: Implement sharing button on facebook platform, which has the following specs:
+                                          - rectangle button, with orange border
+                                          - white text inside : 'SHARE TO FACEBOOK' Implement a restart hyperlink, under 'share to facebook' button, which redirects the use to homapage.
+On the left side of text 'START OVER' attach a reload orange icon.

+                          Implement a helpful text, on top of the 'Share to facebook button' :
+                                          - text color: orange
+                                          - text: 'PRESS AND HOLD TO SAVE YOUR MOMENT' Implement canvas element, with r teams template.